MicrosoftDocs/win32/desktop-src/Controls/em-callautocorrectproc.md

 *wParam*
 </dt> <dd>

 A character of type **WCHAR**.
-If this character is a tab (U+0009), and the character preceding the insertion point isn’t a tab, then the character preceding the insertion point is treated as part of the autocorrect candidate string instead of as a string delimiter; otherwise, *wParam* has no effect.
+If this character is a tab (U+0009), and the character preceding the insertion point isn t a tab, then the character preceding the insertion point is treated as part of the autocorrect candidate string instead of as a string delimiter; otherwise, *wParam* has no effect.

 </dd> <dt>